MorrisMA/MiniCPU-S/README.md

         MiniCPU_SerALU.txt      -- include file instruction set localparams tb_MiniCPU_SerALU.v     -- Rudimentary self-checking testbench

+The implementation of the serial PCU for the MiniCPU-S is provided in the following three Verilog source files:

+    MiniCPU_SerPCU.v            -- RTL source file for the Serial PCU MiniCPU_SerPCU.txt      -- include file instruction set localparams tb_MiniCPU_SerPCU.v     -- Rudimentary self-checking testbench

 Synthesis
 ---------

 The objective is for the MiniCPU-S to fit into one or two XC9572-xPC84 or XC95108-xPC84 devices.
 The MiniCPU-S serial ALU provided at this time meets that objective by fitting into a single XC9572-xPC44 device.
-Special synthesis constraints to achieve the fit are: (1) keep hierarchy - NO; (2) collapsing input limit - 20/21; (3) collapsing p-term limit - 7.
+Special synthesis constraints to achieve the fit are:

+    Device(s) Specified                         : xc9572-7-PC44
+    Optimization Method                         : SPEED
+    Multi-Level Logic Optimization              : ON
+    Ignore Timing Specifications                : OFF
+    Default Register Power Up Value             : LOW Keep User Location Constraints              : ON
+    What-You-See-Is-What-You-Get                : OFF
+    Exhaustive Fitting                          : ON
+    Keep Unused Inputs                          : OFF
+    Slew Rate                                   : FAST
+    Power Mode                                  : STD
+    Ground on Unused IOs                        : OFF
+    Global Clock Optimization                   : ON
+    Global Set/Reset Optimization               : ON
+    Global Ouput Enable Optimization            : ON
+    FASTConnect/UIM optimzation                 : ON
+    Local Feedback                              : ON
+    Pin Feedback                                : ON
+    Input Limit                                 : 36
+    Pterm Limit                                 : 50

 Other synthesis, translation, and fitting parameters can be set to the defaults given for the ISE 10.1i SP3 CPLD fitter.

-The ISE 10.1i SP3 implementation results are as follows:
+The ISE 10.1i SP3 implementation results for the Serial ALU are as follows:

-    Number Macrocells Used:              68/72  ( 95%)
+    Number Macrocells Used:              51/72  ( 71%)
-    Number P-terms Used:                330/360 ( 92%)
+    Number P-terms Used:                350/360 ( 98%)
     Number Registers Used:               49/72  ( 69%)
     Number of Pins Used:                 14/34  ( 42%)
+    Number Function Block Inputs Used:  117/144 ( 82%)

+    Best Case Achievable (XC9572-7PC44): 14.000 ns period (71.429 MHz)

+The ISE 10.1i SP3 implementation results for the Serial PCU are as follows:

+    Number Macrocells Used:              52/72  ( 73%)
+    Number P-terms Used:                237/360 ( 66%)
+    Number Registers Used:               51/72  ( 71%)
+    Number of Pins Used:                 18/34  ( 53%)
-    Number Function Block Inputs Used:  122/144 ( 85%)
+    Number Function Block Inputs Used:   97/144 ( 68%)

-    Best Case Achievable (XC9572-7):    23.500 ns period (42.553 MHz)
+    Best Case Achievable (XC9572-7PC44): 14.000 ns period (71.429 MHz)

 Status
 ------

 Definition and documentation of the instruction set is complete.
-Design of the serial ALU is complete.
-Initial verification of the serial ALU is complete.
-Design and implementation of the MiniCPU-S PCU is underway.
+Design of the Serial ALU is complete.
+Initial verification of the Serial ALU is complete.
+Design and implementation of the MiniCPU-S PCU is complete.
+Verification of the Serial PCU is underway; expect to complete Serial PCU verification soon.